11 actors who regret their famous movie roles

 Christopher Plummer – The Sound of Music (1965)

 The Sound of Music it is still one of the most beloved movies of all time.
 Christopher Plummer, however, hated playing Captain von Trapp.
 “I think my role in The Sound of Music It was the most difficult, ”he told The Hollywood Reporter.
-“Because it was so awful, sentimental, and sticky.
+“Because it was so horrible, sentimental and clingy.
 I had to work a lot to try to infuse the slightest bit of humor into it. “

 Daniel Radcliffe – Harry Potter and the Half-Blood Prince (2009)